wyc55069407/SegmentAnything_demo/README.md

-# Stable Diffusion Inpaint Controlnet Pipeline + Roop
+# Segment Anything with OpenVino

-This proj is a demo to run segment anything on OpenVino.
+This proj is a demo to run segment anything on OpenVino which can make use of Intel GPU acceleration.

 You can running demo through:
  1. sam.ipynb